Leafpub/leafpub/INSTALL.md

 You can safely delete this file (INSTALL.md) anytime.

+## Updating

+To update from a previous version, simply replace `index.php` and the `source` folder with the new versions.

 ## License

 Licensed under the terms of the GNU GPLv3.
 See LICENSE.MD for details.